zplug/zplug/README.md

 ## Note

 - :tada: Released Beta version!!
+- :construction: Until version 1.0.0 is released, zplug may be destructive changed.
 - :hibiscus: It was heavily inspired by [vim-plug](https://github.com/junegunn/vim-plug) and the likes.

 ## License